-What Is the Agile Method?
+What Is Agile Methodology?

-Unlike the waterfall method that takes a linear approach to development and completing it in full, agile focuses on delivering based on established user-needs and updating it in iterations to stay up-to-date on market and user behaviors.
+Unlike the waterfall method, which takes a linear approach to development and completes it fully, agile focuses on delivering based on established user needs and updating it in iterations to stay up-to-date on market and user behaviors.

 - Agile teams are more capable of quickly responding to customer feedback and market needs, hence is a customer-centric framework.